vnglst/pong-wars/README.md

 # Pong Wars

 It's the eternal battle between day and night, good and bad.
 Written in JavaScript with some HTML & CSS in one index.html.
-Feel free to reuse the code and create your version.
+Feel free to reuse the code and create your own version.

 https://github.com/vnglst/pong-wars/assets/3457693/4eae12fa-bdc1-49ee-8b39-c94deb7cb2c8

 ## Development